decentralizedthoughts/decentralizedthoughts.github.io/_posts/2020-09-19-living-with-asynchrony-brachas-reliable-broadcast.markdown

 ### Notes

-Note that the protocol only needs authenticated channels (no other cryptography) and that there is no need to
+Note that the protocol only needs authenticated channels (no other cryptography).

 Bracha used Reliable Broadcast to improve Ben-Or's [Asynchonrus Byzantine Agreement](https://allquantor.at/blockchainbib/pdf/ben1983another.pdf) from $n>5f$ to the optimal resilience of $n>3f$.